freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 `RangedIntBehavior.java <https://github.com/freedomotic/freedomotic/blob/master/framework/freedomotic-model/src/main/java/com/freedomotic/model/object/RangedIntBehavior.java>`__.

-A behavior listens to change requests of its values, parses the request (for example a sensor notifies that a light brightness is changed) and performs the defined operation for this situation.
+A behavior listens to change requests of its values, parses the request (for example a sensor notifies that a light brightness has changed) and performs the defined operation for this situation.

 The design pattern underneat is the same as a Java listener used for a Swing button.
 An example can be more clear.
 This is the definition of the brightness property of a light object